Procedural Justice Training for Connecticut Department of Corrections

 The project consists of three stages:

 Part I involves developing a procedural justice pilot and training.
-Knowledge generated through initial planning workshops with agency leadership and mid-level managers, as well as a review of existing policies and forms and informal observation of standard operating procedures, will inform the production of a draft curriculum and implementation plan, ‘Procedural Justice Training for Correction Officers.’
+Knowledge generated through initial planning workshops with agency leadership and mid-level managers, as well as a review of existing policies and forms and informal observation of standard operating procedures, will inform the production of a draft curriculum and implementation plan, ‘Procedural Justice Pilot for Correction Officers.’

 Part II consists of implementing the pilot and delivering training.
 The pilot training will entail approximately seven hours of instructional content for correction officers at a chosen correctional institution.
-Insight from focus groups with approximately 20 line staff and supervisors will inform revisions of the draft pilot design and curriculum.
+Insight from focus groups with approximately 20 line staff and supervisors will inform the draft pilot design and curriculum.

 Part III assesses whether trained correction officers and the incarcerated population that they interact with reveal procedural justice measures more positive than at baseline, the revised, final intervention plan will be delivered and evaluated in a randomized controlled trial (RCT).
 The impact evaluation will be based on three sources of data: surveys with correction officers, surveys with incarcerated individuals, and incident reports at treatment and control sites.
 We hypothesize that at the treatment site, surveys with correction officers will reveal procedural justice measures more positive than at baseline.
 Similarly, surveys with a sample of the incarcerated population should indicate increased perception of fairness, respect, trust, and confidence with regard to correctional staff, as well as their willingness to comply with staff directives.
 We also expect the treatment site to experience reductions in use-of-force incidents.
 Long-term, officers who attended the procedural justice training are expected to continue showing more support for the procedural justice principles introduced in the training.